 Your own blog’s credibility is at stake each time you publish what YOU THINK might be, a quality guest post.

-Let’s now look at some of those disadvantages…
+So let’s now look at some of those disadvantages…

-The biggest problem with accepting guest post submissions is that a lot of what you’ll receive, won’t necessarily be what you expect to receive.
+One of the biggest problems with accepting guest post submissions is that a lot of what you’ll receive, won’t necessarily be what you expect to receive.

 What is a quality guest post anyway?

 You might view a quality guest post in a totally different way, but when I think of a quality guest article I usually vision one that is on a topic that is well researched.